-The City of Coventry has been home to our family since the early 20th century.
-It is a place with a history to be extremely proud of, notably in civic achievement, manufacturing and architectural terms, boasting many buildings that are renowned the world over; some of which still stand in testimony to our medieval "golden age".
+The City of Coventry has been home to our family for over a century.
+It is a place with a history to be extremely proud of, most notably in the fields of civic achievement, manufacturing and architecture.
+Coventry still boasts many world renowned buildings which stand in testimony to our medieval 'golden age'.

-With the aid of old and new photographs, drawings and maps, I've created a few sections depicting various aspects of Coventry's heritage.
+Split into sections of both a historic and nostalgic nature, I offer here hundreds of pages supported by over a thousand old and new photographs, drawings and maps, in order to depict the many and varied aspects of Coventry's heritage.
 Hovering your mouse over the subtitles below will reveal a short description of what lies within.
-I hope you'll find it entertaining...
+I hope you'll find it entertaining....

 Is it the theatre, the old shopping streets.... or maybe the precinct when it was first built that stirs up old memories for you?
 Maybe it's the place where you live.... or used to live?